jbaldivieso/pygrowup2/README.md

 * weight\_for\_height (wfh)
 * weight\_for\_length (wfl)

-Differences from pygrowup
+Differences from earlier versions of pygrowup
 =========================
-Evan Wheeler's pygrowup heavily inspired this package.
-Some differences from it
-are:
+Some differences from the current version and version 0.8.1 and before are:

 * This package employs precision based off of a child's age to the day-level where possible (up to 5 years of age); the original rounds to nearest